jessgschueler/mr-roboger/README.md

 Code: mrRobo(4)
 Expected Output: ['0','1','2','3','4']

-Test: It will replace any number that contains a '1' with 'Beep!'
+Test: It will replace the number '1' with 'Beep!'
 Code: mrRobo(4)
 Expected Output: ['0','Beep!','2','3','4']